philtr/phillipridlen/_posts/2010-08-05-shapeshifting-classes.md

 ## What's really going on here?

-It took me a while to realize that I'm not actually pointing a new class here (and hence the reason I put "classes" in quotes).
+It took me a while to realize that I'm not actually creating a new class here (and hence the reason I put "classes" in quotes).
 What's actually happening is that `AppleType` is just a plain old constant.
 However, because that constant is pointing to a class, you can use the same as if its own class.